-KEVIN J. MALONE* is a Law Clerk—Admission Pending—in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.
+KEVIN J. MALONE is an Associate in the Health Care and Life Sciences practice, in the Washington, DC, office of Epstein Becker Green.

 - Provides advice on strategic and compliance issues involving Medicare, Medicaid, and other third-party reimbursement programs with a particular focus on primary, post-acute, and long-term care; behavioral health; disability support services; and obligations under the Mental Health Parity and Addiction Equity Act (MHPAEA)

 - Advises Medicare and Medicaid health plans on all aspects of program participation, including contract negotiation; timely bid and benefit submissions; enrollment and disenrollment systems and reporting; the development of compliant provider networks; the operation of utilization management departments; the development of beneficiary materials, such as websites, provider directories, and member handbooks; and the operation of member and provider call-centers